Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 The dictionary for the primary definition is the first bilingual dictionary (that appears on Yomichan) by default.

-This can be changed to the first monolingual dictionary by changing the following {{ YTCO }}:
+This can be changed to the first monolingual dictionary by changing the following {{ YTCO }} to `monolingual`:

 {% raw %}
 ```handlebars